bitsofcotton/p2/README.md

 The case varlen == 7 is valid in the case all of the status rank is in the each data condition and doesn't have any symmetry in matrix description meaning.
 From somewhat, we need this condition on almost all of the PRNGs.
 (This might be caused by one function depends on the counter we input.)
 The case otherwise, we should choose valren \> 7 condition.
 This is the case clipped status datas on the data series and we can't get max rank on them in varlen == 7.
 Otherwise, please sum up some each range on input.

 N.B. in ideal, x+ := Ax\*(x_1...x_n)^m form, so with eigen decomposition, P^-1 x+ == A' P^-1 x \* (x_1...x_n)^m. if we average \<P 1, x\> form, it's very stable and it has only one form to calculate next one.
 If we average \<1, x\> form input/output, the form is A' p^-1_k depend vector we have, but it is also a little stable.
-So predict such with catgp can result continuous ones.
+So predict such with p2 c can result continuous ones.

 N.B. we need 3 variable on predictor because we get invariant on the data stream.
 This is because Lanczos transform leads us some average can have 3-term operator.
 We cannot use eigen decomposition itself because former one and latter one has a different vector.

 N.B.
 If we average enough range on input and if input don't have periods smaller than them, it's better than original prediction because we average original matrix's row sometimes that is larger than average on first any interval scan.
 Otherwise, if input has a period, we can define pseudo prediction on it's period.

 N.B.
-If original stream doesn't show full status (not enough rank on the data linear dependance), the prediction p1 and catgp fails as the edge clear gulf.
+If original stream doesn't show full status (not enough rank on the data linear dependance), the prediction p1 and p2 c fails as the edge clear gulf.
 This is avoidable with larger average length because of the matrix rank.
 Skip non period step also causes to avoid them.

 N.B.
-A catgp corrects noise, this is because catgp includes p1 with some random noise index.
+A p2 c corrects noise, this is because p2 c includes p1 with some random noise index.

 N.B.
 The status that PRNG have is often larger than 1000, this is because of the period and complexity itself.